jordelano/BAE-305-Labs/README.md

 Proto board

 # Assembly Procedures
-1. Collect 4 resistors and use color code to determine expected resistances and record those values - turn on Fluke DMM and generic DMM and set to measure Ohms (may need to adjust to kilo-Ohms or Mega-Ohms) - measure actual resistance of resistors and record those values - compare to expected values as well as tolerance values - turn off equipment;
+1. Collect 4 resistors and use color code to determine expected resistances and record those values - turn on Fluke DMM and generic DMM and set to measure Ohms (may need to adjust to kilo-Ohms or Mega-Ohms);
-2. Collect 4 capacitors and use code to determine expected capacitances and record those values - turn on Fluke DMM and DCM and set to measure Farads (may need to adjust to measure micro-Farads) - measure actual capacitance of capacitors and record those values - compare to expected values as well as tolerance values - turn off equipment;
+2. Collect 4 capacitors and use code to determine expected capacitances and record those values - turn on Fluke DMM and DCM and set to measure Farads (may need to adjust to measure micro-Farads);
-3. Plug in DCPS, turn it on - set V1 and V2 output voltage to +1.5V, +7.0V, and +12.0V simultaneously as three separate trials, respectively - turn on Fluke DMM and set to measure voltage - measure the actual voltage output of the DCPS and record those valuues - compare with DCPS expected values - turn off and unplug equipment;
+3. Plug in DCPS, turn it on - set V1 and V2 output voltage to +1.5V, +7.0V, and +12.0V simultaneously as three separate trials, respectively - turn on Fluke DMM and set to measure voltage;
-4. Connect FG to proto board - set to produce 2kHz sine wave - adjust O-scope to show maximum amplitude - adjust O-scope so that the amplitude of the waves can be measured using the following methods: 1) counting squares, 2) using moveable cursors, 3) using measurement features - finally, use the 4) generic DMM, & 5) Fluke DMM to measure the voltage output by the wires on the proto board - record each value - compare instrument measurements - turn off and unplug equipment
+4. Connect FG to proto board - set to produce 2kHz sine wave - adjust O-scope to show maximum amplitude - adjust O-scope so that the amplitude of the waves can be measured using methods outlined in Test Procedures

 # Test Equipment
 Fluke 115 True-RMS Multimeter - Digital Multimeter;